yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 insmod slhc.o
 insmod ppp_generic.o
 insmod ppp_async.o
-insmod pppox.o #PPPoE
+insmod pppox.o #PPPoE only
-insmod pppoe.o #PPPoE
+insmod pppoe.o #PPPoE only
-insmod pppoatm.o #PPPoA
+insmod pppoatm.o #PPPoA only
 }}}
 '''Start the bridging interface (PPPoE only)'''

-Now we run br2684ctl -b -c 0 -a 8.35 to create the nas0 interface (please type br2684ctl --help to see what the options are, you need to know your ADSL VCI/VPI and if you want to do VCMUX or LLC)
+Now we run br2684ctl -b -c 0 -a 8.35 to create the nas0 interface (please type br2684ctl --help to see what the options are, you need to know your ADSL VCI/VPI and which encapsulation type you want to use, i.e. VCMUX or LLC)

 You should get: